EMBRYOPSIDA Pirani & Prado

 Fagales comprise the Faganae and two and a half more superorders in Takhtajan (1997).

 Includes Betulaceae, Casuarinaceae, Fagaceae, Juglandaceae, Myricaceae, Nothofagaceae, Ticodendraceae.

 Synonymy: Juglandineae Thorne & Reveal, Myricineae Thorne & Reveal - Betulales Martius, Carpinales Döll, Casuarinales Berchtold & J. Presl, Corylales Dumortier, Juglandales Berchtold & J. Presl, Myricales Martius, Nothofagales Doweld, Quercales Burnett, Rhoipteleales Reveal - Casuarinanae Reveal & Doweld, Faganae Takhtajan, Juglandanae Reveal

 NOTHOFAGACEAE Kuprianova Back to Fagales

 Plant-Animal Interactions.
-The moth Heterobathmia, a genus perhaps 125 m.y. old and part of a clade (Micropterigidae) sister to all other Lepidoptera, makes its home exclusively on Nothofagus, both as an adult (it has jaws, and eats pollen) and as a caterpillar (see also Futuyma & Mitter 1996).
+The moth Heterobathmia (Heterobathmioidea), jawed moths around 125 m.y.o., is perhaps sister to Agathiphagoidea (food plant Agathis), the two diverging perhaps ca 158.5 m.y.a.
+(Wahlberg et al. 2013).
+It makes its home exclusively on Nothofagus, both as an adult - it eats pollen - and as a caterpillar - it is a leaf miner (see also Futuyma & Mitter 1996).

 Chemistry, Morphology, etc. Nothofagus obliqua may have unilacunar nodes; does it have stipules?